 History of Oil Heating in homes

 In the early 1920’s, with the invention of electric fans, the idea of a ‘forced air’ furnace became a reality.
 Diesel fuel was being utilized in engines by 1900.
 It’s prevalence led to using it as a heat source alongside wood, sawdust, oil, (rarely) coal, and natural gas burners.

 From then on Oil Burning Furnaces began to get more popular, however by the 1960s they began quickly tapering off.
-Cheap hydroelectric heat in the Pacific Northwest was combine with the Cadet heaters which started in Vancouver in 1957.
+Cheap hydroelectric power in the PNW gave way to electric heat being the method of choice for many builders in the 60’s and 70s.
+Cadet heaters which started in Vancouver in 1957 became a common sight in new homes..
 Natural gas and electric heat has become increasingly common.
 Things like ceiling heat and baseboard heaters were popular in the 60s and 70s.
 Mini splits and heat pumps are today’s version of efficient electric heating.

-If the home was built in a semi rural area which is now more city like, it could have had an oil tank years ago.
-These homes are more likely to have an underground storage tank, be it diesel fuel or gasoline.
+If the home was built in a semi rural area (which is now more city like) then a tank could have been put in after it was out of fashion with the urban developers.
+These homes are also more likely to have an underground storage tank, be it diesel fuel or gasoline.
 They are also more likely to have a septic tank or cesspool.
 See this page for more information on finding cesspool and septic tanks.

 By 1985 there were almost no oil tanks going in the ground in urban locations.
 Replacing one tank with another tank or moving from and underground tank to a tank in the basement was still common.
-These days homeowners who want to keep oil heat or not change the furnace replace underground tanks with aboveground tanks.
+The newest underground oil tank we have ever seen was put in the ground in the 90s.